jiesutd/YEDDA/README.md

 Other features:
 =====
 * Type `ctrl + z` will undo  the most recent modification
-* Selected the annotated text, such as "[美国＃CONT*]", then press `q`, the annotated text will be recoverd to unannotate format (i.e. "美国").
+* Selected the annotated text, such as "[美国＃Location*]", then press `q`, the annotated text will be recoverd to unannotate format (i.e. "美国").
 * In the command entry, just type `Enter` without any command, the cursor in text will move to the head of next line.
 (You can monitor this through "Cursor").
 * The "Cursor" shows the current cursor position in text widget. `1.12+9c` means the `1st` line `12th` characters add with `9` character, which equals the `1st` line `21th` characters.
 * `Export` button will export the ***".ann"*** file as a identity name with ***".anns"*** in the same directory.
 The exported file list the content in sequence format.